-- Copper and nickel in dust form are hazardous substances as defined by the U.S. Comprehensive Environmental Response, Compensation and Liability Act (CERCLA). - All brazing product components are listed on the U.S. Toxic Substances Control Act (TSCA) inventory.
+- Chromium and nickel in dust form are hazardous substances as defined by the U.S. Comprehensive Environmental Response, Compensation and Liability Act (CERCLA). - All brazing product components are listed on the U.S. Toxic Substances Control Act (TSCA) inventory.

-- Certain braze alloy products contain copper and nickel, which are subject to the reporting requirements of Section 313 of the U.S. Emergency Planning and Community Right-to-Know Act (SARA Title III).
-Refer to Table 1 in Section 16 for applicable products. - Metallic nickel is listed on the list of "Chemicals known to the State of California to cause cancer or reproductive toxicity."
+- Certain braze alloy products contain chromium, cobalt, and nickel which are subject to the reporting requirements of Section 313 of the U.S. Emergency Planning and Community Right-to-Know Act (SARA Title III).
+Refer to Table 1 in Section 16 for applicable products. - Metallic nickel and cobalt metal powder are listed on the list of "Chemicals known to the State of California to cause cancer or reproductive toxicity."